abhiyan1997/taska/README.md

-# 🛠️ Taska – A Local Services Booking Platform (Nepal 🇳🇵)
+# 🛠️ Taska – A Local Services Booking Platform

 Taska is a MERN-stack based web application.
 It connects local customers with service professionals such as electricians, plumbers, home cleaners, and more.
 Users can easily discover, book, and review services based on location, ratings, and availability.